The Attractor-Cycle Notation for Finite Transformations: Introduction

 \section{Introduction}

-What is the right generalization of the orbit-cycle notation for permutations to the case of arbitrary total functions $f:X\rightarrow X$ on a set $X$?
+What is the correct generalization of the orbit-cycle notation for permutations to the case of arbitrary total functions $f:X\rightarrow X$ on a finite set $X$?
 The discrete dynamical system that $f$ gives on $X$ can be visualized as digraph with nodes $x\in X$ and directed edges $(x,f(x))$.
 Iterating $f$ maps a point to $x$ to $f(x)$, to $f(f(x))$, and so on, until eventually some $f^m(x)=f^{m+k}(x)$.
 Taking the least $m\geq 0$ for which this happens, and the least positive $k$ for that $m$, shows that $x$ eventually must enter a (possibly degenerate) periodic orbit from which it never leaves.
 Points $x$ and $x'$ eventually entering the same periodic cycle are said to be in the same {\it basin of attraction} or {\it generalized cycle}.
 Drawn as digraphs, transformations may have several such disjoint basins of attraction, each consisting of a cycle of points with incoming trees (connected acyclic subgraphs).
-Figure \ref{example1} gives an example with four generalized cycle components in our notation, which is formally introduced in Section~\ref{compactnotation} with further examples.
-Unlike the permutation case, the points in a cycle can have incoming edges from outside the cycle, so a notation for transformations has to deal with these tree structures.
+Figure \ref{example1} gives an example with four generalized cycle components in our notation, which is formally introduced in Section~\ref{acnotation} with further examples.
+For a permutation, this digraph is a set of disjoint cycles.
+However, for a transformation, the points in a cycle can have incoming edges from outside the cycle, so a notation for transformations has to deal with these tree structures.
 The trees, which could also be degenerate, are directed toward the cycle, and there may be a tree of points coming into any given point of the cycle.

 We call each basin of attraction associated to $f$, a generalized cycle or a \emph{component}, since it a connected component of the digraph of $f$.
 We may restrict our attention to a single component only, since we can write $f$ by concatenating our notation for what $f$ does on each of its components.